 The first step in applying is to complete the CASPA online application by September 1.
 CASPA is a web-based application system sponsored by the Physician Assistant Education Association that enables you to apply for multiple PA programs with a single application.
 We encourage you to apply for several programs to increase your chances of being admitted.

-The cost to apply ranges from $175 for one program to $355 for five programs.
+The cost to apply varies; $179 for the first program and $52 for each additional program.
 You’ll find complete details at the CASPA website.

-At the time of application, the following items must be sent to the UTSW Registrar's Office:
+At the time of application, the following items must be sent to the UTSW Office of Enrollment Services:

 - Your official GRE scores must be received by September 1.
 (Scores are acceptable within five years of taking the exam.)
 Our GRE school code is 6686.